Advanced Educational Law – EDUC 747

-Discussion boards are collaborative learning experiences.
-Therefore, the candidate will participate in 3 Discussion Boards Forums throughout this course.
-In each forum, the candidate will submit a thread of at least 350 words and at least 2 replies of at least 150 words each.
-(MLO: A, C, D, F)
+Discussions are collaborative learning experiences.
+Therefore, the candidate will participate in 3 Discussions throughout this course.
+In each Discussion, the candidate will submit a thread of at least 350 words and at least 2 replies of at least 150 words each.
+(CLO: A, C, D, F)

 Legal Entanglement Project (MLO: A, B, C, D, E, F, G)

-You will complete this benchmark assignment in separate sections.
+You will complete this benchmark assignment in separate parts.

 Part 1 - Moral and Legal Issues (Analysis)

 The candidate will select a meaningful and relevant topic in a particular school.
 The topic is to be a legal, moral, or ethical issue that—left unaddressed—could escalate into a legal entanglement (i.e., litigation).
 The candidate will use a template to complete the Moral and Legal Issues Analysis.